sigcsets/sigcse2016/authors/workshops.md

         acceptance, more information about the standard vs. non-standard A/V equipment will be available.
-For hands-on workshops, indicate Laptop Recommended, Laptop Required, or Laptop Optional (see " Hands-on Lab-based Workshops " above) and which OSs are supported (Linux, Mac, Windows).
+For hands-on workshops, indicate Laptop Recommended, Laptop Required, or Laptop Optional (see " Hands-on Lab-based Workshops " above) and which operating systems are supported (Linux, Mac, Windows, Android, iOS).
 Describe any special requirements for attendees' computers.

     -   **Space and Enrollment Restrictions**: Please tell us the